 - Agence des Services Frontaliers du Canada, or

 Each financial institution has its own standard to name a payee.
 Importers are to use their business number (BN15, e.g. 123456789RM0001) as the account number (not the Canada Revenue Agency RT account number).
 To access the phone option, importers are to contact their FI for initial set-up.

-Under Accounts Receivable Ledger (ARL), statements of account (SOA) are issued by importer BN15s rather than the customs broker's Account Security (ASEC), as was the former process.
+Under Accounts Receivable Ledger (ARL), statements of account (SOA) are issued by the importer’s 15 digit business number (BN15) rather than the customs broker’s Account Security (ASEC), as was the former process.
 As a result, B3s posted to the wrong BN15 must be corrected to ensure the accuracy of importer accounts.

 Trade Chain Partners (TCPs) are reminded of their responsibility under the Customs Act to provide accurate information to the Canada Border Services Agency (CBSA).
 Failure to do so may result in delays in releasing shipments, in addition to any applicable penalties and administrative fees.

 TCPs should verify their daily notices (DNs) to ensure the information is accurate.
 The Agency encourages TCPs to submit their correction requests as early as possible in order to allow sufficient time for the CBSA to process them.
 The Agency offers this process as a service to importers/customs brokers in order to facilitate the correction of B3s posted to the wrong BN15.
 While the CBSA will strive to complete these corrections before the deadline, it cannot assure that this will be possible in all cases.